chrissiedeist/github_to_trello/README.md

 ## Overview
 Generates trello cards on a specified board for all open issues in specified github repo(s).
+- Creates a list for specified repo (if a list for that repo is not already present)
+- Adds or updates cards for all open issues or PRs in that repo

 ## Usage